swgleave/Video-Game-Review-Score/README.md

 Model using genre.ipynb-model built using genre as only feature

-Model using genre to adjust pred.ipynb-model with final predictions being adjusted by genre
+Model using genre to adjust final pred.ipynb-model with final predictions being adjusted by genre

+Model using n-gram.ipynb-model using TF-IDF built using n-grams

+Model using